waynodiablo/Oystercard/intro_to_the_web/solutions/13_sinatra_using_forms_solution.md

-# Solution – Sinatra: using Forms
+# Walkthrough – Sinatra: using Forms

 [Back to the Challenge](../03_sinatra_defining_a_route.md)